mzivic7/endcord/configuration.md

 - `ack_throttling = 5`
     Delay in seconds between each ack send.
 Minimum is 3s.
 The larger it is, the longer will `[New unreads]` stay in status line.
 - `member_list = True`
-    Wether to download member activities.
+    Whether to download member activities.
 Disable for lower CPU, RAM and network usage.
 If disabled, member list will be empty and there will be no presences in profile view screen.
 - `member_list_auto_open = True`
     Automatically opem member list on startup and on channel switch to different guild, if enough space.
 - `use_nick_when_avail = True`
     Replace global_name with nick when it is available.
 - `remember_state = True`
-    Remeber last open channel on exit and reopen it on start.
+    Remember last open channel on exit and reopen it on start.
 - `reply_mention = True`
     Ping someone by default when replying.
 - `cache_typed = True`